rm-hull/luma.led_matrix/doc/python-usage.rst

 .. image:: images/block_reorientation.gif
    :alt: block alignment

-This can be rectified by initializing the :py:class:`~luma.led_matrix.device.max7219` device with a parameter of :py:attr:`block_orientation="vertical"`:
+This can be rectified by initializing the :py:class:`~luma.led_matrix.device.max7219` device with a parameter of :py:attr:`block_orientation=-90` (or +90, if your device is aligned the other way):

 .. code:: python